V4Fire/Client/src/traits/i-progress/README.md

 # traits/i-progress

-This module provides a trait for a component that have some "progress" behaviour.
+This module provides a trait for a component have some "progress" behaviour.